DEM1TASSE/DEM1TASSE/README.md

 ### 👨🏻‍💻 &nbsp; About Me

-- 🎓 &nbsp; I'm studying Software Engineering at Tongji University.
-Previously, I was a visiting student at UC Berkeley.
+- 🎓 &nbsp; I'm a Master's student at Carnegie Mellon University, Language Technologies Institute.
 - 👨‍💻 &nbsp; In a short term, I'm learning to be a **full-stack independent developer**; in the long run, I hope to contribute to the development of **AGI**.
-- 🌱 &nbsp; I'm a novice researcher in NLP.
-I'm interested in **LLM Agents** and **Multimodal ML**.
-I also like to participate in AI-related hackathons.
+- 🌱 &nbsp; I'm exploring research in **LLMs**, **Agents**, and **Reasoning**, and I enjoy participating in **AI-related hackathons**.
-- 🎵 &nbsp; I'm a **Hip-Hop songwriter**.
-Listen to my music <a href="https://music.163.com/#/artist?id=50221641">here<a>.
+- 🎵 &nbsp; I played piano for 10 years, and now I'm trying to make some hip-hop music.
 - 💫 &nbsp; Freedom is the oxygen of the soul.

 ### 🛠 &nbsp;Things I Code with